HHS/ckanext-datajson/README.md

 	ckan.plugins = (other plugins here...) datajson

+That's the plugin for /data.json output.
+To make the harvester available, also add:

+	ckan.plugins = (other plugins here...) harvest datajson_harvest

 If you're running CKAN via WSGI, we found a strange Python dependency bug.
 It might only affect development environments.
 The fix was to revise wsgi.py and add: